Information-theoretic principle of emergent 1-form symmetries: Introduction

-Building on the geometric argument, we propose a precise mathematical characterization for the existence of 1-form symmetry in a quantum state (on a lattice system) in the thermodynamic limit, even when the symmetry is emergent.
+Building on the geometric argument, we propose a precise criterion for the existence of a 1-form symmetry in a quantum state on a lattice system in the thermodynamic limit, even when the symmetry is emergent.
+The criterion identifies when information about a given bare symmetry remains recoverable and therefore whether a corresponding emergent 1-form symmetry, with a representation independent of the microscopic details, can exist.
 Using this framework, we derive the transition point for the existence of 1-form symmetries in simple examples of product states (Sec.~\ref{sec:1d_example}).
 We propose, that the transition from the presence to the absence of a 1-form symmetry is an information-theoretic transition (see e.g. Refs.~\cite{Fan_2024,Jian_2024,AFM_melting_2024,Lee:2025} for examples of such transitions).
 This information-theoretic transition does not generally lead to singularities in physical observables and therefore does not coincide with a quantum many-body phase transition.
 However, we demonstrate that this information-theoretic transition manifests as an abrupt change in the long-range entanglement structure of post-measurement states when measurements project the system into specific 1-form symmetry charge configurations.
 For instance, a short-range entangled state without 1-form symmetry can become long-range entangled after such measurements, connecting measurement-induced long-range entanglement with higher-form symmetries.
 We formulate a generic theory for emergent 1-form symmetries and discuss its relation to QEC in Sec.~\ref{sec:1form_qec}.

 \stepcounter{footnote}